trofi/trofi.github.io.gen/posts/301-another-gcc-profiling-bug.md

      for (rti = *rt; rti->base != NULL; rti++)
 ```

-Andrew Pinkski also mentioned that `bootstrap-asan` also detects
+Andrew Pinkski mentioned that `bootstrap-asan` also detects
 out-of-bounds access in <https://gcc.gnu.org/PR111505> and I reproduced
 it as: